 3. Don’t wait for an empty gas tank to fill up: Once your gas tank drops below half-full, it becomes easier for the remaining gas to evaporate.
 As you travel to your Thanksgiving destination, fill up when you’re down to half a tank.
 You’ll be able to take more breaks and rest to keep you energized during your trip and you’ll save some money at the gas pump.

 4. Your headlights could just be dirty, not dim: You don’t need to spend hundreds of dollars for brighter headlights during your Thanksgiving commute.
 Chances are they just need to be cleaned, not replaced.
 Our shop will polish and clean your headlights for a fraction of what replacement lights would cost.

 5. Buckle up: Safety belts reduce the risk of fatal injury by 45 percent and are a simple way to increase your safety on the road.
-There is plenty of law enforcement patrolling the roads over the holidays.
+There is plenty of law enforcement patrolling the roads over the headers.
 Don’t fall victim to a ticket you can easily avoid.

 If you’re looking to hit the road for the headers stop by our shop; we’ll provide some of the best auto repair in Albuquerque.